 An experienced personal attorney will learn about your case and instruct you on the process of a personal injury/car accident case.

 Additionally, there are several resources that will help you determine what juries in your area are awarding car crash victims.
-You can look at sites (for a fee usually) like VerdictSearch and JuryVerdicts which archive trial verdicts and can be good resources if want to see what juries are awarding for cases like yours.
+You can look at sites (for a fee usually) like VerdictSearch which archive trial verdicts and can be good resources if want to see what juries are awarding for cases like yours.
 You should note that specific factors in any reported case may be different than your case and you should not use any results as an indication of what you will receive.

 If you have been injured in a car accident, seek medical treatment first.
 A doctor will evaluate your case and decide the best course of treatment.